 - Heart failure

-- Medications like narcotic painkillers, opioids,etc.
+- Intake of medications like narcotic painkillers, opioids, etc.

-Treatment for central sleep apnea are as follows:
+Central sleep apnea treatments are as follows:

 - Continuous positive airway pressure (CPAP)